my13ootleg/1click-activator/README.md

 ## Launch the file

-**batch.cmd** file Run it with admin privileges.
-It will take about 5 minutes to activate, please wait.
+Run the **batch.cmd** file with admin privileges.
+It will take about 5 minutes to complete, so please be patient.

 ## Caution